Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

 ## Device commands

 While input [events](Events.md) deliver data coming from a Device, commands send data back to the Device.
-This is used for retrieving specific information from the Device, for triggering functions on the Device (such as rumble effects), or for a variety of other needs.
+The Input System uses these for retrieving specific information from the Device, for triggering functions on the Device (such as rumble effects), and for a variety of other needs.

 ### Sending commands to Devices

-A command is send to a Device through [`InputDevice.ExecuteCommand<TCommand>`](../api/UnityEngine.InputSystem.InputDevice.html#UnityEngine_InputSystem_InputDevice_ExecuteCommand__1___0__).
+The Input System sends a command to the through [`InputDevice.ExecuteCommand<TCommand>`](../api/UnityEngine.InputSystem.InputDevice.html#UnityEngine_InputSystem_InputDevice_ExecuteCommand__1___0__).
 To monitor Device commands, use [`InputSystem.onDeviceCommand`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_onDeviceCommand).

 Each Device command implements the [`IInputDeviceCommandInfo`](../api/UnityEngine.InputSystem.LowLevel.IInputDeviceCommandInfo.html) interface, which only requires implementing the [`typeStatic`](../api/UnityEngine.InputSystem.LowLevel.IInputDeviceCommandInfo.html#UnityEngine_InputSystem_LowLevel_IInputDeviceCommandInfo_typeStatic) property to identify the type of the command.
 The native implementation of the Device should then understand how to handle that command.
 One common case is the `"HIDO"` command type which is used to send [HID output reports](HID.md#hid-output) to HIDs.